EricZinda/Perplexity/docs/pxint/pxint0080SimplePropositions.md

   HCONS: < h0 qeq h1 h5 qeq h7 > ]
 ~~~

 In order to start responding to user phrases properly, we need to give the solver a dictionary of variable properties in addition to the predications.
-WIn fact, we can make it easier to read using the Python `json` format.
-The `json` format is basically a way of building up an object out of base types (strings, integers, etc) and lists and dictionaries, in a big tree.
+In fact, we can make it easier to read using the Python `JSON` format.
+The `JSON` format is basically a way of building up an object out of base types (strings, integers, etc) and lists and dictionaries, in a big tree.

-In a `json` declaration:
+In a `JSON` declaration:
 - Dictionaries are surrounded by `{}` with key/value pairs represented by `"key":"value"`
 - Lists are surrounded by `[]`, with items in the list separated by `,`
 - Strings are surrounded by `""`